oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/emulator.png)

-If this is the first time you've launched the emulator, follow the on-screen instructions to complete the on-boarding process.
+If this is the first time you've launched the emulator, follow the onscreen instructions to complete the on-boarding process.

 And with that, let's get coding!

-## Building a watch face service
+## Building a Watch Face Service

 Android Wear watch faces are implemented as services and are packaged inside a wearable app.